Dentures & PartialsLansdale, PA

 What is a better option than dentures?

-Dental implants can secure dentures to ensure that they feel and function like natural teeth.
-Implants anchor dentures just like tooth roots, allowing patients to speak and eat more naturally.
+Dental implants can secure dentures to ensure they feel and function like natural teeth.
+Implants anchor dentures like tooth roots, allowing patients to speak and eat more naturally.
 Implant-secured dentures also last longer than traditional removable options.

 What dentures don’t need adhesive?